mchaloupka/RiskCalculator/README.md

 ### Web assets

-The `index.html` file and other assets like an icon can be found in the `public` folder.
+The `index.html` file and other assets like an icon can be found in the `docs` folder.